BDC Hamburger Icon

 Construction estimating software

-Estimating the cost of labor and materials – plus your profit – is a crucial element of your construction business.
+Estimating the cost of labor and materials — plus factoring in your profit — is a crucial element of your construction business.
 If your price is too high, you won’t get much business.
-If it’s too low, you will lose money or need to revise your estimate, leading to poor customer satisfaction.
+If it’s too low, you’ll lose money or end up revising estimates frequently, leading to poor customer satisfaction.

-Construction estimating tools provide reasonable, comprehensive estimates you can modify if material prices change or the project’s scope shifts.
-The best construction estimating software includes modules for scheduling, client communication, invoicing and project management, in addition to price estimation.
+Construction estimating tools provide accurate, comprehensive estimates you can modify if material prices change or a project’s scope shifts.
+The best construction estimating software includes modules for scheduling, client communication, invoicing and project management in addition to price estimation.

 Construction POS systems

 Point-of-sale (POS) systems are generally associated with retailers.
-However, construction POS systems allow you to accept customer payments via smartphones and tablets, and provide robust payment and customer-tracking features.
+However, construction POS systems allow you to accept customer payments via smartphones and tablets while providing robust payment and customer tracking features.

 Many construction POS systems help track inventory so you can reorder efficiently and avoid project delays.
-They can also track business metrics like sales and profitability and help with scheduling.
-If you have subcontractors, you can track their time and scheduling as well.
+They can also track business metrics like sales and profitability and assist with scheduling.
+If you have subcontractors, you can also track their time and schedules.

 Construction payment processing tools

 All successful businesses must be able to receive and process payments promptly.
 Construction projects typically involve several large periodic payments.
-Getting paid without delay is even more critical because you must order materials for the next construction phase.
+Timely payments help ensure you can order materials and keep the next phase of construction moving forward.

 TipBottom line